Nathangos/EXT-Tseries-Meteoceanic/README.md

-# EXT_Tseries_
+# EXT-Tseries-Meteoceanic
 Simulation of univariate extreme time series accounting for temporal dependence

 For better modelling surge-induced coastal flooding, we analyse extreme time series and build a simulator of extreme time series.
+Our main contributions are the following:
--This project is based on existing methods in the literature such as regularly varying functions, extreme value model and polar decomposition.
+-Accounting for temporal dependence and short-tailed behavior.
+Use of regularly varying functions, extreme value model and polar decomposition.
+-Dimensionality reduction to simulate new extreme time series based on copula models.
+-Tunable aspects, allowing to produce consecutive extremes.
--We also propose several methods to validate our method, using extreme value theory, PCA decomposition and classification two-samples test.
+-Several methods proposed to validate the simulation method, using extreme value theory, PCA decomposition and classification two-samples test.